RU-CS416-SPRING2017/Asst2/README.md

 A "partition" is a chunk of memory that consists of atleast one "block" of memory.
 If there is more than one "block" in a partition, the "blocks" must be contiguous.

 A "block" is a chunk of memory that consists of "head" metadata, a "payload", and "tail" metadata.
-"Head" and "tail" metadata are the same except "head" metadata resides in the first `sizeof(struct blockMetadata)` bytes of the "block" and "tail" metadata resides in the last `sizeof(sturct blockMetadata)` bytes.
+"Head" and "tail" metadata are the same except "head" metadata resides in the first `sizeof(sturct blockMetadata)` bytes of the "block" and "tail" metadata resides in the last `sizeof(sturct blockMetadata)` bytes.
 The "payload" resides inbetween the "head" and "tail" metadata.
 The first `sizeof(int)` bytes of the "head" and "tail" metadata tell if the "block" is used, and the rest of the meatadata tells the size of the payload.

 ### `myallocate`